Personal Profile

 3) Why did you leave ESPN, and what drew you to RotoExperts?

-Working at ESPN was reaching the top of the mountain in my career.
+Working at ESPN was, at the time, reaching the top of the mountain in my career.
 It was like running out of the tunnel in the NFL when I first arrived there.
 It was a thrilling, unforgettable period in my life.
 Yet I thirsted for more creativity and avenues to share my experience with a company that wanted to meet the challenges of trying to crack the industry.
 Nothing ever matched the thrill ride of being with CBS Sportsline from the beginning and being part of that growth process.
 With RotoExperts, I saw the same kind of visions and people who wanted to scale great heights and believed in themselves.
 It was great being with ESPN, which was like a rock legend playing stadiums.
 Yet RotoExperts was the band I saw in a local club and knew they would be famous, and I wanted to get in early on the ride to stardom.
-In well less than a year, I’ve already seen our audience grow in a major way, and we are ready to rock the fantasy world for years to come.

 Share/Save/Bookmark